College Advising

 Significantly More Accessible (9–14%)

-The Flip Zone Begins (16–22%)
+The Beginning of the Flip Zone (16–22%)

 Georgia Institute of Technology (Georgia Tech) — 21% transfer acceptance rate.
 Georgia Tech's transfer rate of 21% is significantly higher than its 14% freshman rate.
 Tech has well-established transfer pathways, particularly through its partnership programs with Georgia state community colleges.